E85 versus E10 Regular Gas

 Why was E85 invented?

 Ethanol is considered a renewable resource, as it is derived from plants.
-Using E85 can reduce the carbon footprint compared to conventional gasoline.
-Additionally, E85 produces fewer emissions of certain pollutants, like carbon monoxide.
+Using it can reduce the carbon footprint compared to conventional gasoline.
+Additionally, it produces fewer emissions of certain pollutants, like carbon monoxide.

 Unfortunately, cultivating of crops for ethanol can lead to deforestation, increased water use, and potential negative impacts on food prices if not managed sustainably.

-However, it’s not like there aren’t downside to E10 or regular gasoline.
+However, it’s not like there aren’t downside to regular gas.
 Regular gas is derived primarily from crude oil, its extraction and refinement contribute to environmental degradation and greenhouse gas emissions.

 Yes.
-There’s a myth that once you run your vehicle for long periods on E10 regular gas that you should never run E85.
+It’s a myth that once you run your vehicle for long periods on E10 regular gas you can’t switch to E85.
 The myth states that the high ethanol content in E85 will wash off deposits from E10 or regular gas and clog your fuel filter or injectors.
 This is false.
-You can use E85 anytime and switch back and forth if you’d like.
+You can use ethanol fuel anytime and switch back and forth if you’d like.

 ©, 2023 Rick Muscoplat